maxisawesome/imitation_learning/README.md

-# Reproducibility of "Faster Reinforcement Learning with Expert State Sequences"
+# Reproducing Reproducibility of "Faster Reinforcement Learning with Expert State Sequences"
 OpenReview.net: [Faster Reinforcement Learning with Expert State Sequences](https://openreview.net/forum?id=BJ7d0fW0b)

+Our team's repository for examining and using the code found here: https://gitlab.eecs.umich.edu/fcyeh/rl_final_project.
+Much of this code is taken directly from this repository.

-Our algorithm is implemented in Python3 using Pytorch.
+The algorithm is implemented in Python3 using Pytorch.

 ## Code Organization
 ```